Northern Praying Mantis: Origins

 There are many legends surrounding the creation of Northern Praying Mantis boxing.
 One legend attributes the creation of Mantis fist to the Song dynasty when Abbot Fu Ju (福居), a legendary persona of the historical Abbot Fu Yu (福裕) (1203–1275), supposedly invited Wang Lang (王朗) and seventeen other masters to come and improve the martial arts of Shaolin.
 The Abbot recorded all of the techniques in a manual called the Mishou (祕手 – "Secret Hands") and later passed it onto the Taoist priest Shen Xiao.
 This manual supposedly disappeared until the Qianlong reign era when it was published under the name "Arhat exercising merit short strike illustrated manuscript" (罗汉行功短打 (Luóhàn Xínggōng Duǎn Dǎ)).
 Some sources place the folk manuscript's publication on the "sixteenth day of the third month of the spring of 1794".
 The manual records Wang Lang "absorbed and equalized all previous techniques" learned from the 17 other masters.

 A third of the masters listed all come from fictional novels.
 Yan Qing (#7) and Lin Chong (#13) come from the Water Margin and Emperor Taizu of Song (#1), Han Tong (#2), Zheng En (#3) and Gao Huaide (#11) come from the Fei Long Quan Zhuan (飞龙全传 – "The Complete Flying Dragon Biography"), which was published prior to the aforementioned manual.

 Another legend connected to the Song Dynasty states Wang Lang participated in a Lei tai contest in the capital city of Kaifeng and was defeated by General Han Tong (韩通), the founder of Tongbeiquan.
 After leaving the fighting arena, he saw a brave praying mantis attacking the wheels of oncoming carts with its "broadsword-like" arms, Mantis fist was born shortly thereafter.

-However, most legends place Wang Lang living in the late Ming dynasty.
+Many martial scholars doubt the existence of Wang Lang, and believe that Mantis was an amalgamation of local Shandong styles, such as Long Fist, Groundboxing, Luohan Quan and Shui Kou Men.